pose/node-remote-vim/README.md

 Control vim servers (or instances) programmatically.
 You can think this module as the Node.js equivalent of [vimrunner](https://github.com/AndrewRadev/vimrunner).
+(Warning: Only supported for OS X)

 ### Install